 How to structure pytest-geo for large shapefiles

 When validating multi-gigabyte .shp datasets in automated pipelines, naive pytest configurations routinely trigger memory exhaustion, I/O bottlenecks, and non-deterministic timeout failures.
 The core challenge is not merely running spatial assertions, but architecting a test harness that respects filesystem constraints, enforces strict validation boundaries, and scales across parallel CI runners.
-Learning how to structure pytest-geo for large shapefiles requires a deliberate separation of data ingestion, spatial indexing, assertion logic, and pipeline orchestration.
 This guide provides a production-ready blueprint for GIS QA engineers, data engineers, and platform teams deploying geospatial QA automation at scale.

 Architectural Blueprint & Directory Layout